Data protection officers

 We can do a lot for you

 Benefit from our expertise and experience.
-We perform all the tasks of an external data protection officer according to Sec 4f BDSG and, if necessary, will act on behalf of your company vis-à-vis outsiders.
-We tell you which legal requirements you have to fulfill and accompany you continuously in the development of practice-oriented solutions.
+We take on all the tasks of an external data protection officer in accordance with Art.
+39 DSGVO and, if necessary, act on behalf of your company towards outsiders.
+We tell you which legal requirements you have to meet and accompany you continuously in the development of practice-oriented solutions.

 This is what the expert says